111: Moon Zero Two

 Doesn’t he look like the head of KAOS? –Yeah, I was just thinking that. –Bernie Koppel?
 The guy from That Girl.

 KAOS was the name of the evil organization on the 1965-1970 spy spoof series Get Smart.
-Siegfried, the Vice President of Public Relations and Terror at KAOS, was played by actor Bernie Kopell, who is best known as Dr. Adam Bricker on The Love Boat (1977-1986).
+Siegfried, the Vice President in Charge of Public Relations and Terror at KAOS, was played by actor Bernie Kopell, who is best known as Dr. Adam Bricker on The Love Boat (1977-1986).
 He also played Jerry Bauman in the 1966-1971 ABC sitcom That Girl, which starred Marlo Thomas as a struggling actress in New York City.

 John Landis is a director of such classic films as National Lampoon’s Animal House, The Blues Brothers, and An American Werewolf in London.
 This riff is a dark, dark reference to 1983’s Twilight Zone: The Movie, the first segment of which was directed by Landis.
-During filming of a Vietnam War-era sequence, a helicopter crashed, decapitating actor Vic Morrow and killing two child actors he was carrying.
-Landis and several crew members were charged with involuntary manslaughter but were acquitted in a jury trial.
+During filming of a Vietnam War-era sequence, a helicopter crashed, decapitating actor Vic Morrow and also killing the two child actors he was carrying.
+Landis and four others were charged with involuntary manslaughter but were acquitted in a jury trial.
 The parents of the children sued and ultimately settled out of court, as did Morrow’s children.
 The accident resulted in stricter safety measures and more stringent oversight of child labor in films in the state of California.

 This is me, playing Breakout.

 Breakout was an Atari game that debuted in 1976.
 It featured a controllable paddle at the bottom of the screen used to deflect a bouncing ball into a “wall” at the top of the screen to remove it brick by brick.
+Steve Wozniak and Steve Jobs, in their pre-Apple days, built a prototype of the game for Atari.

 Is that Richard Kiel’s stupider brother?